Hession/Wilkinson/Fell - Company Week 1993

 e-mail: info@brucesfingers.com

 Simon Fell is a composer and double bassist active in free improvisation and contemporary jazz and chamber music.
 He has worked in small or medium groups with John Butcher, Peter Brötzmann, Lol Coxhill, Billy Jenkins, Joe Morris, Keith Tippett, John Zorn, Derek Bailey, Joey Baron, Elliott Sharp, Billy Bang, Christian Marclay and numerous others, and is a founder member of London Improvisers Orchestra.
-Other regular groupings include SFQ, IST, Mick Beck's Something Else and many more.
+Other regular groupings include SFQ, IST, The ZFP Quartet and many more.
 He has presented compositions for improvisers at the LMC Festival, the Termite Festival, the Frakture Festival, Leo Records' Unsung Music Festival, Freedom of the City Festival and on many other occasions.
 His discography includes over 80 recordings.
 "A major contemporary musician" - The Penguin Guide To Jazz On CD.

 return to main Bruce's Fingers index page